alireza6836812/alireza6836812/README.md

 ### Who am I?

 I’m generally a physics student and a computational physics enthusiast, but I don’t limit myself to just one field.
-I’m fascinated by psychology, philosophy, musicology, and pretty much anything I can learn.
+I’m fascinated by psychology, philosophy, musicology, and pretty much anything I can learn (loyal to T-shaped learning).
 As a programmer, my main focus is data science.
 As a curious persin, I love figuring out how things work, and what better way to explore the world than through data?

 ### What am I currently working on?